wallabag/wallabag/en/admin/console_commands.md

 wallabag:user:show
 ------------------

-This command shows the details for an user.
+This command shows the details for a user.

 Usage: